benjaminsipes/pipetography/README.md

      - `sudo singularity build {image_file_name}.sif singularity.def`

  - OR pull the built singularity image from cloud library:
-    - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography-fsl6.0.3:latest`
+    - `singularity pull --arch amd64 library://axiezai/pipetography/pipetography-0.3.10:latest`

 ### Docker:

  - Docker often encounters permission problems on HPC resources, using the docker container is only recommended if you have `sudo` permissions to the machine.
  - Use the [`Dockerfile`](Dockerfile) in this repo to build your own Docker container.
- - `docker pull axiezai/pipetography:0.3.9`

 ### Usage:
  - To run the singularity container interactively, you will need a few flags: